The 2026 Future City Wisconsin Regional Date is TBD – January 2026

 • View videos for the different competition elements on our YouTube Future City Playlist.

-When did they compete?
-The Regional Competition was held on Saturday, January 18, 2025.
-The Future City Finals will be in Washington, D.C., from February 15-19, 2025.
+When is the competition?
+The Regional Competition will be held in January 2025.
+(The date will be confirmed soon).
+The Future City Finals will be in Washington, D.C., from February 14-18, 2026.
 Future City provides round-trip transportation and hotel accommodations for the First Place Team’s three student presenters, educators, and mentors.

 STEM Forward extends a special thank you to the Regional Future City Steering Committee: